 There are a couple of costs that may cost you a bit as you initially start.
 For one, you will need to buy the bird, with its price depending on the breeder, the bird’s age, quality, geographical location, mutation, and colors.
-However, you can expect to get a Green Cheek Conure from as low as a cost of $120 to as high as $600.
+However, you can expect the Green Cheek Conure price to be as low as $120 to as high as $600.

 The bird will be fine on its own, but it’s better to get it with a companion, which should be another bird of the same species, as they don’t tend to get along with most breeds of birds.

 Apart from buying the bird, you will also need to cater to the cage’s cost and the perches plus the cost of making the cage as bird-friendly as possible, including toys, litter places, food, and water bowls.